mitranim/mitranim.github.io/templates/posts/spaces-tabs.md

 _Objective_ arguments in favor of spaces over tabs:

+* Spaces are both necessary and sufficient.
+Tabs are not necessary and not sufficient (imagine separating words with tabs).
+Adding them adds complexity.
 * Tabs break when copy-pasting.
 For example, some terminals and websites render tabs as spaces, usually as 8.
+* Distinguishing tabs from spaces requires special editor support.
+(Rendering special whitespace symbols.)
 * Mixing tabs with spaces causes indentation to break in different editors.
 People _will_ mix them.
 Plenty of languages and editors don't have autoformatters.
 It will always stay this way.
-* Distinguishing tabs from spaces requires special editor support.
-(Rendering special whitespace symbols.)
-* Spaces are both necessary and sufficient.
-Tabs are not necessary and not sufficient (we don't use them for separating words).
-Adding them adds complexity.

 _Objective_ arguments in favor of tabs: